CbcWestwolf/ehcbuilder/README.md

 * `zsh` is needed for running the scripts.

 * For specifying the benchmark of dacapo, you need to specify the benchmark in `DacapoArg` in `config.sh`.
-Five benchmarks`avrora batik h2 fop xalan` are available.
+12 benchmarks `avrora batik eclipse h2 fop jython luindex pmd sunflow tradebeans tradesoap xalan` are available.
-* For differential testing, you need to specify JVMs location in `jvmPaths` arrays in `config.sh` in `experiments`.
+* For differential testing, you need to specify JVMs name in `jvms` and JVMs location in `jvmPaths` arrays in `config.sh` in `experiments`.
 * For collecting JVM coverage using *gcov*, you need to specify HotSpot location in `projectDir` in `getJVMCov.sh` in `experiments`

 # How to run fuzzer on dacapo